He Knows the Plans He Has For Us—Dream Fulfillment

 - What spiritual accomplishment would bring delight and pleasure from a spiritual perspective?

-In part 1 we looked at the Hebrew word picture for a dream as in the "plans" He has for us.
-In this study I would like to look at another Hebrew word for dream or vision that has to do with visualizing the plan.
+In this study, I would like to look at another Hebrew word for dream or vision that has to do with visualizing the plan.

 We looked at this verse in the first lesson:

-Where there is no vision the people perish (cast off restraint, become aimless)... ~ Proverbs 29:18
+Where there is no vision the people perish (cast off restraint, become aimless) . . .

-A dream is established through being able to see it.
+A dream is established by being able to see it.
 We can't act on something we can't perceive happening.

 The Beauty of Understanding Hebrew